cheshireoctopus/course_mgmt/docs/api/homework.md

         ]
     }

-Note that the response is much different than PUTs on other models.
-Because in the Case 2 (Class level Homework change) update, we actually insert a new Homework object and then mutate the ClassHomework's `homework_id` to the new Homework's `id`, this should be passed back to the front end.
+Note that the response is **much different** than PUTs on other models.
+Because in the Case 2 (Class level Homework change) update, we actually insert a new Homework object and then mutate the ClassHomework's `homework_id` to the new Homework's `id`, this should be passed back to the front end who needs to update the front end objects accordingly.
 Note how the second object in this response has an `id`-- this is the new Homework's `id`.
 The front end should update this.

 Response: